 Our net operating loss carryforwards may expire and not be used.
 As of December 31, 2023, we had U.S. federal net operating loss carryforwards of approximately \$30.4 million.
 Our U.S. federal net operating loss carryforwards arising in taxable years beginning after December 31, 2017, are not subject to expiration under the Internal Revenue Code of 1986, as amended, or the "Code".
-The deductibility of U.S. federal net operating losses arising in taxable years beginning after December 31, 2017, is limited to 80% of our current year taxable income.
+The deductibility of U.S. federal net operating losses arising in taxable years beginning after December 31, 2017, is limited to 80% of our current year taxable income for taxable years beginning after December 31, 2020.
 Additionally, our ability to use any net operating loss carryforwards to offset taxable income in the future will also be limited under Section 382 of the Code, if we undergo an "ownership change" (generally defined as a cumulative change in ownership by "5-percent shareholders" of more than 50% within a rolling three-year period).

-We may have experienced ownership changes in the past and, although we do not believe that we experienced an ownership change in connection with our listing on the Nasdaq Global Select Market, any such ownership change could result in increased future tax liability.
+We may have experienced ownership changes in the past and any such ownership change could result in increased future tax liability.
 In addition, since we will need to raise substantial additional funding to finance our operations, we may undergo ownership changes in the future.
 In addition, we may experience ownership changes in the future as a result of subsequent shifts in our stock ownership.
 Furthermore, since we will need to raise substantial additional funding to finance our operations, we may undergo ownership changes in the future.
 Any such annual limitation may significantly reduce the utilization of the net operating loss carryforwards before they expire.
 Depending on our future tax position, limitation of our ability to use net operating loss carryforwards in jurisdictions in which we are subject to income tax could have an adverse impact on our results of operations and financial condition.

-There is also a risk that due to regulatory changes, such as suspensions on the use of net operating losses by certain jurisdictions, including in order to raise additional revenue to help counter the fiscal impact from the COVID-19 pandemic, possibly with retroactive effect, or other unforeseen reasons, our existing net operating losses could expire or otherwise be unavailable to offset future income tax liabilities.
+There is also a risk that due to regulatory changes, such as suspensions on the use of net operating losses by certain jurisdictions, possibly with retroactive effect, or other unforeseen reasons, our existing net operating losses could expire or otherwise be unavailable to offset future income tax liabilities.